WHAT WE BELIEVEWe unite around these core convictions

 We Believe In One Baptism

 Salvation begins and ends with God – it is God’s work and it is accomplished by God’s grace, love, kindness and mercy (Titus 3:3-8).
-God alone saves.
-We are free to accept or reject God’s offer of salvation, but we would not be able to accept the offer except that God has first initiated with us and drawn us to Himself.
+God alone saves, but we are free to accept or reject God’s offer of salvation.
 The biblical response to God’s offer of salvation involves faith (Acts 16:31-34), repentance (Acts 2:36-39), and baptism (Acts 8:35-39).
-As we see in the many conversion narratives in the book of Acts, God meets the convert in faith, repentance, and baptism and the result is salvation.
-Although faith, repentance, and baptism are things we do, they are not works that in any way earn salvation.
+As we see in the many conversion narratives in the book of Acts, God meets the convert in faith, repentance, and baptism and the result is salvation (receiving the forgiveness of sins and the gift of the Holy Spirit).
+Although believing, repenting, and being immersed are things we do, they are not works that in any way earn salvation.
 They are simply the appropriate biblical response to accept God’s gracious offer.

 We Believe In One Body